-This gold guide has been prepared for the guidance of trainees, supervisors, tutors and program directors, and underpins the training programme delivered through CMT at KIMS Trivandrum.
-The body of this document has been extracted from the approved UK curriculum and includes the syllabus requirements for CMT by collaborating with JRCPTB.
-The CMT programme at KIMS shows the accademic and professional commitment of KIMS to provide world class education to young doctors aspiring greater heights in the practice of Internal Medicine.
+This gold guide has been prepared for the guidance of trainees, supervisors, tutors and programme directors, and underpins the training programme delivered through IMT at KIMSHEALTH Trivandrum.
+The body of this document has been extracted from the approved UK curriculum and includes the syllabus requirements for IMT by collaborating with JRCPTB.
+The IMT programme at KIMSHEALTH shows the academic and professional commitment of KIMSHEALTH to provide world class education to young doctors aspiring greater heights in the practice of Internal Medicine.